sl-solution/DLMReader.jl/README.md

 filereader("ex5.csv", delimiter = [';', ':', ','])
 filereader("ex6.csv", delimiter = ' ', informat = Dict(2=>COMMA!), header = [:ID, :price, :quarter])
 ```

+`COMMA!` is a built-in informat which removes the comma from numbers.
+If number contains dollar or sterling signs, it also removes them.
+The trimed text is sent to the parser for converting to a number.